Recommended Technology Books (for modern citizens)

 - The 2009 version of this book is titled "Showstopper!"

-- This book should be considered a historical continuation of the book DEC is Dead, Long Live DEC
+- This book should be considered a historical continuation of the book DEC is Dead, Long Live DEC starting with the PRISM project

-- This book is a riveting description of the development of Windows-NT (which later morphs into Windows-2000, Windows-XP,
+- This book is a riveting description of the development of Windows-NT (which later morphs into Windows-2000, Windows-XP, Windows-Vista, Windows-7).
+If you

-Windows-Vista, Windows-7).
-If you enjoyed either one of Hackers or Soul of a New Machine
+enjoyed either one of Hackers or Soul of a New Machine then you'll like this book.

-- Sixty percent of this book is about "DECies" (DEC people at Microsoft including Dave Cutler) with the remaining stuff being
+- Sixty percent of this book is about "DECies" (DEC people at Microsoft including Dave Cutler) with the remaining stuff being about the "Microsofties" including Bill

-about the "Microsofties" including Bill Gates, Steve Ballmer and others.
+Gates, Steve Ballmer and others.

 - Here are just a few highlights (a few of these items are from the book DEC is Dead, Long Live DEC)

-- Dave Cutler was the lead designer of DEC's VMS operating system (which ran on VAX) but socially gruff and considered
+- Dave Cutler was the lead designer of DEC's VMS operating system (which ran on VAX) but socially gruff and considered diamond in the rough

 - Gordon Bell was Cutler’s patron at DEC who thought that Cutler was the most productive s/w developer at DEC

-- Cutler wanted to leave Digital in 1981, but Bell convinced him to set up a research arm away from Maynard (which turned
+- Cutler wanted to leave Digital in 1981, but Bell convinced him to set up a research arm away from Maynard (which turned out to be Seattle)

 - When Bell left DEC in 1983 after suffering a heart attack, Cutler lost his patron

-- Nathan Myrhvold was concerned about three major things at Microsoft: UNIX, RISC, and portability (and kept sending memos
+- Nathan Myrhvold was concerned about three major things at Microsoft: UNIX, RISC, and portability (and kept sending memos to Bill Gates reminding him of these

-to Bill Gates reminding him of these potential problems in Microsoft's future)
+potential problems in Microsoft's future)

-- Without Bell around to protect Cutler’s group in Seattle, DEC was able to shut it down (other groups had patrons, Cutler’s
+- Without Bell around to protect Cutler’s group in Seattle, DEC was able to shut it down (other groups had patrons, Cutler’s group did not)

 - Nathan Myrhvold heard about the demise of Cutler’s RISC project and set up the meeting between Cutler and Gates